fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

   Studio for things like desktop and mobile app development.
 * **EditorConfig Generation**: Visual Studio offers a very rich way to create an [.editorconfig](https://editorconfig.org/) which sets both linting and styling rules for your code.
-Some of these features are not supported in VS Code and I haven't found any way to create this file other than manually in VS Code.
+Some of these features are not supported in and to my knowledge, this file must be created and configured manually in VS Code.
 * **Linting Exclusions**: Unfortunately, adding an exclusion for a linting error is not one click away as it is in Visual Studio.
 Doing this manually is IMHO not so straightforward either, so I typically just open Visual Studio to do this at the moment.
-* **Organising Imports**: I haven't yet found a way to automatically organise imports alphabetically as I would with isort when coding Python.
+* **Organising Imports**: I haven't yet found a way to automatically organise imports alphabetically on save as I would with isort when coding Python.

 I'd be happy to be corrected if anyone is aware of a way to accomplish some of these items above.

+## Any Further Suggestions?

+Can you suggest any further essential extensions for C# development in Visual Studio Code?
+Do you know of a way to overcome any of the limitations above?

+Please comment below with your suggestions, I'd love to read them!